FarmTech-Github/FarmTechBot/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 This project is a Discord bot developed for use on the FarmTech Discord Server.
 It provides numerous utilities and other tools for the server.
-Feel free to use the bot for your own purposes.

 Read the [Contributing Guide](https://github.com/FarmTech-Github/FarmTechBot/blob/main/Contributing.md) if you're interested in helping out.